thurmda/nerfHerder/README.md

 Nerf Herder

-A companion service to mongod to keep long running queries from wrecking havoc
+A companion service to mongod to keep long running queries from causing chaos.